nwjsmith/nwjsmith.github.io/_posts/2016-04-03-brett-victors-bookshelf.md

 On January 5, 2016 [Brett Victor tweeted](https://twitter.com/worrydream/status/684452792971341824) a [picture of his bookshelf](http://worrydream.com/Shelf2015/).
 I've catalogued all of the books, by topic, below.
 They cover a wide variety of subjects, and I think they're really interesting if you are a fan of Brett's work.

+(The links are not backed by a referral/affiliate program of any kind).

 ## Comics

 * [Understanding Comics](https://www.amazon.com/dp/006097625X) by Scott McCloud